Frank Forte gets to know assistant coach Desma Thomas Bateast

 A two-time All-BIG EAST Third Team selection at the University of Miami, Thomas Bateast scored 1,284 career points (1992-97) to rank 11th on the school’s all-time list.
 The Hurricanes’ all-time leader in both three-point field goals made and three-point field goals attempted, Thomas Bateast holds UM’s single-game record for most free throws made (18) and attempted (22).

 Upon graduating from Miami in 1997 with a bachelor’s degree in business administration for sport management, Thomas Bateast joined the Phoenix Mercury of the WNBA in 1997 and went on to play in Italy, Sweden and Turkey before returning to the United States to play for the Birmingham Power of the NWBL in 2002.
 She was inducted into the University of Miami Sports Hall of Fame in 2012.
-Thomas Bateast lives with her husband, Wil, and daughter Kayla, while son Keion is a freshman at the University of Central Oklahoma, majoring in Engineering.
+Thomas Bateast lives with her husband, Wil, and daughter Kayla, while son Keion is a sophomore at the University of Central Oklahoma, majoring in Engineering.